 - Fold up the edges of the galette, pinching the dough as needed to repair or prevent tears along the crease.

-- Brush the exposed folded dough with egg wash and sprinkle with the everything bagel blend.2 tablespoon Everything Bagel spice blend
+- Brush the exposed folded dough with egg wash and sprinkle with the everything bagel blend.2 tbsp Everything Bagel spice blend

 - Carefully transfer the parchment and galette to a baking sheet.